mruwnik/magnolia/README.md

 ### Install python dependancies
 * open `main.py`
 * a popup should appear notifying that certain requirements are missing -> click `Install requirements` -> Install
+* install python Qt5 bindings.
+This can be done via File->Settings->Project->Project Interpreter.
+Click on the green '+' at the top right of the table to add a new library.
+Search for PyQt5 and press "Install package".
 * After all dependancies are installed (which can take a while) click the green triangle (or Run -> Run) to run the program

 # UI modifications